razamehar/CGI2Real-Multi-Class-Image-Classifier/README.md

 This project is licensed under the Raza Mehar License.
 See the LICENSE.md file for details.

 ## Contact:
-For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com], Pujan Thapa at [iampujan@outlook.com] or Syed Najam Mehdi at [najam.electrical.ned@gmail.com].
+For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com].